mhipley/marthahipley-2020/faq.markdown

 ##### do you do branding?

-not really! a web design & development package includes conversations about colors, typography, language choice, and aesthetics, but I do not do logo design or other branding work.
+a web design & development package includes conversations about colors, typography, language choice, and aesthetics, but I do not do logo design or other "branding" work.